The Ultimate Dummy Ammunition Head to Head Review

-The theory is that by using dummy rounds you provide something from the firing pin to strike.
-This is however, probably the single biggest point of differentiation between these three products.
+Dummy rounds come into play in this discussion because in theory by using dummy rounds you provide something from the firing pin to strike and thus prevent damage.
+This is, however, probably the single biggest point of differentiation between these three products.

 This is for me where ST Action Pro dummy rounds fall short.
 Of these three, ST Action Pro is the only product that has no primer cup.
-This means that if you have any concerns about causing damage to the firearm when dry firing you will want to consider either A-Zoom or Newbold rounds.
+This means that if you have any concerns about causing damage to the firearm when dry firing you will want to consider either A-Zoom or Ready Up Gear rounds.

 The A-Zoom Snap Caps are primarily all one metal piece but the primer cup is actually an inserted hard plastic piece.
-On the Newbold rounds, the shell casing has a single solid polymer piece that sits in the shell casing and sits flush with the bottom of the round.
+On the Ready Up Gear rounds, the shell casing has a single solid polymer piece that sits in the shell casing and sits flush with the bottom of the round.

-So in the category of preventing firearm damage, I would say ST Action Pro loses and Snap Caps and Newbold rounds are a close tie.
+So in the category of preventing firearm damage, I would say ST Action Pro loses, and Snap Caps and Ready Up Gear rounds are a close tie.

 I've run all three dummy rounds through my magazines and guns several hundred times in preparation for this article and countless times in the past.
-The Newbold rounds are newer on the market so I have less overall experience with them but in the last 12 months have used them exclusively without a failure.
+The Ready Up Gear rounds are newer on the market so I have less overall experience with them but in the last 12 months have used them exclusively without a failure.

 I think you can't go wrong using any of these products as it relates to them doing what they are advertised to do.